Angola: Telecommunications

 The first Angolan satellite, AngoSat-1, was launched into orbit on 26 December 2017.
 It was launched from the Baikonur space center in Kazakhstan on board a Zenit 3F rocket.
 The satellite was built by Russia's RSC Energia, a subsidiary of the state-run space industry player Roscosmos.
 The satellite payload was supplied by Airbus Defence & Space.
 Due to an on-board power failure during solar panel deployment, on 27 December, RSC Energia revealed that they lost communications contact with the satellite.
 Although, subsequent attempts to restore communications with the satellite were successful, the satellite eventually stopped sending data and RSC Energia confirmed that AngoSat-1 was inoperable.
 The launch of AngoSat-1 was aimed at ensuring telecommunications throughout the country.
-According to Aristides Safeca, Secretary of State for Telecommunications, the satellite was aimed at providing telecommunications services, TV, internet and e-government and was expected to remain in orbit "at best" for 18 years.
-A replacement satellite named AngoSat-2 is in the works and was expected to be in service by 2020.
+According to Aristides Safeca, Secretary of State for Telecommunications, the satellite was aimed at providing telecommunications services, TV, internet and e-government and was expected to remain in operation "at best" for 18 years.

+A replacement satellite named AngoSat-2 was pursued and was expected to be in service by 2020.
 As of February 2021, Ango-Sat-2 was about 60% ready.
-The officials reported the launch is expected in about 17 months, by July 2022.
+The officials reported the launch was expected in about 17 months, by July 2022.
+The launch of AngoSat-2 occurred on 12 October 2022.